devded/fast-api-basic-template/README.md

 # SimpleAPI

-A simple FastAPI application with core and subscription functionality for Basic.
+A simple FastAPI application with core, user and job functionality for Basic.

 ## Features